 Most of the emulators are installed and configured correctly by default.
 I only had to install DOSBox (a famous MS-DOS emulator) and configure Fuse (a ZX Spectrum emulator).

-For more information about the emulators see original guide.
+For more information about the emulators see the original guide.

 Select RETROPIE SETUP → Manage packages → Manage optional packages → dosbox → install from binaries